EU sees sharp rise in asylum applications | DW | 11.06.2019

 Read more: Refugee Convention of 1951 still cornerstone of human rights

-Afghanistan was in third place, with the number of citizens lodging first applications for asylum in the EU up 36% to 14,042, according to Funke.
+Afghanistan was in third place, with the number of citizens lodging first applications for asylum in the EU up 36% to 14,042.
 The number of Colombians was up 156% to 8,097.

-First-time applications from West Balkan countries such as Albania and Caucuses nations such as Georgia were up, according to the report.
+First-time applications from West Balkan countries such as Albania and Caucuses nations such as Georgia were up.
 The proportion of applications from people from countries whose citizens don't require a visa to travel in the Schengen zone reportedly increased from roughly 20% to about 25%.

 Germany's Afghanistan problem